Why choose paediatrics?

 Prepare for your application to specialty training

-You normally apply in November - December of your FY2.
-Successful candidates start paediatric training after completing foundation years, usually from August or September the following year.
+You can apply in November to December, traditionally of your F2 year, unless you choose to take time out before starting your specialty training.
+Successful candidates start paediatric training after completing their foundation years, usually from August or September the following year.

 Our guidance for applying to Level 1 paediatric specialty training gives a detailed overview of the application and interview process - do take time to read it carefully before applying.